tanyalrogers/RREAS/README.md

 contain only a subset of the data posted on Dryad.
 The ERDDAP dataset contains data from 1990 to 2025 and for standard, active stations only.
 The trawl-associated data can be loaded using `load_erddap()`.
-Note that the `WEIGHT` table is not included in this dataset, and there are some differences in how the krill and young-of-the-year rockfish are coded.
+Note that the `WEIGHT` table is not included in this dataset, and there are differences in how the krill and young-of-the-year rockfish MATURITY is
+coded: The ERDDAP dataset contains additional SPECIES/MATURITY categories 1472/T (total krill) and 1940/T (total rockfish).
 The catch table on ERDDAP is reformatted into relational `HAUL` and `CATCH` tables to match the format of the other data sources.
 The `SPECIES_CODES` and `STATIONS` tables that are loaded come from Dryad dataset.

-For internal users at NOAA, there are functions to load data from a local copy of the RREAS MS Access Database, which also contains the NWFSC, PWCC, and ADAMS datasets, as well as the `AGE` table for age-at-length regressions.
+For internal users at NOAA, there are functions to load data from a local copy of the RREAS MS Access Database, which also contains the NWFSC, PWCC, and ADAMS datasets, as well as the `AGE` table for age-at-length regressions, and the speciated krill data.
 Abundance indices for stock assessments and other ecosystem reports can thus be produced.
 The trawl-associated data can be loaded using `load_mdb()`.

 Metadata for all data tables can be found under `help("RREAS_TABLES")`.